How to go on a London Walk

 There is still no pre-payment for the live, out-in-London, actual walks.
 Meet your guide just outside the exit of the designated Underground Station (Tube Stop) at the time stated.
 The guides hold up copies of the distinctive white London Walks leaflet.

 A London Walk costs £15.
 Or £10 for Super Adults (over 65s), students and people with the London Walks Loyalty Card.
-Kids under 15 accompanied by their parent(s) go free.
-You can pay in cash.
-Please bring the exact money.
+It’s £5 for kids 8 – 15 accompanied by their parent(s).
+Tinies go free.
+You can pay by card or in cash.
+Please bring the exact money if you’ll be paying by cash.
 Or you can pay by card.
 The guides all carry contactless card readers.

 A London Walk takes about two hours.
 They end at or near a Tube Stop.
 The walks always take place.